CheshireCaat/selenium-with-fingerprints/README.md

   `--user-data-dir=${path.resolve('./profile')}`
 );

-const browser = await plugin.launch(new Builder().setChromeOptions(options));
+const browser = await plugin.launch({ builder: new Builder().setChromeOptions(options) });
 ```

 After launching a browser with your profile, the fingerprint and proxy data you specified will always be stored in the profile folder.
 This setting itself is saved between browser launches, that is, it behaves in the same way as other similar methods.
 To run different profiles, you need to call this method again with different values for the profile directory.

-You can learn more about the parameters and additional options for this method [here](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L390)
+You can learn more about the parameters and additional options for this method [here](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L394)
 and [here](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/src/index.d.ts#L110).

 #### Temporary profiles